kubernetes/kubernetes/docs/design/persistent-storage.md

 #### Scheduling constraints

 Scheduling constraints are to be handled similar to pod resource constraints.
 Pods will need to be annotated or decorated with the number of resources it requires on a node.
 Similarly, a node will need to list how many it has used or available.

 TBD

 #### Events

 The implementation of persistent storage will not require events to communicate to the user the state of their claim.
 The CLI for bound claims contains a reference to the backing persistent volume.
 This is always present in the API and CLI, making an event to communicate the same unnecessary.

 Events that communicate the state of a mounted volume are left to the volume plugins.

 ### Example

 #### Admin provisions storage

 An administrator provisions storage by posting PVs to the API.
-Various way to automate this task can be scripted.
+Various ways to automate this task can be scripted.
 Dynamic provisioning is a future feature that can maintain levels of PVs.

 ```yaml
 POST: